ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/RunSRW.rst

    Users on a Level 2-4 system should skip to the :ref:`next section <Load-WF-L234>` for instructions.

-The ``workflow_tools`` conda/Python environment has already been set up on Level 1 platforms and can be activated in the following way:
+The |wflow_env| conda/Python environment has already been set up on Level 1 platforms and can be activated in the following way:

 .. code-block:: console